How to Manage: Understanding the problem

 — The Evolution of Physics - Albert Einstein and Leopold Infeld

-Putting ideas together and developing all the details of a particular problem can be nontrivial, and this is also a problem.
-One that we are going to formulate.
-Think of it as the problem formulation of the problem formulation.
+Putting ideas together and grasping all the details of a particular problem can be nontrivial, and this is also a problem.
+One that we are going to address in this article.
+Think of it as the “problem formulation” for the problem formulation.

-Note: We are not going to talk about solution generation!
+Note: We are not going to talk about solutions development!
 This may be done in a future article.

 The problem of problem formulation

-Before we start, there is something really important that I need to tell you, problem formulation is also a data science problem1 (you collect data, find patterns, and use them to do a good guess, yes that's it).
-Also, there is another important thing, when you have a problem or a goal, you must simplify reality, and as a consequence, you have a distorted vision of the world, and that may be enough.
-Without this distortion, the problem may be too complex to do something about it.
-So imperfect models are still useful, they make decisions possible1.
+Before we start, there is something really important that I need to tell you.
+Problem formulation is also a data science problem1 (you collect data, find patterns, and use them to make a good guess, yes that's it).
+Also, there is another important thing: when you have a problem or a goal, you must simplify reality and, as a consequence, you have a distorted representation of the world, and that may be enough.
+Without this distortion, the problem may remain too complex to handle.
+So, imperfect models are still useful, they make decisions possible1.

 Back to the problem formulation.
-This can be done by an individual or team.
-Each has variations, advantages and disadvantages, it's a multivariable higher-order problem by itself.
-Something important to keep in mind is the variables in play and understanding them.
-Let's go deeper and see some different scenarios where problem formulation can happen:
+This can be done by an individual or a team.
+Either approach has variations, advantages and disadvantages, it's a multivariable higher-order problem by itself.
+Something important to keep in mind is the variables in play and understand them.
+Let's dive deeper and see some different scenarios where problem formulation can be elaborated:

 Individual